Updated: March, 2023

 An exception is the Matcha Crème Frappuccino, which is caffeinated because of the matcha powder.

-Drinks from the Crème Frappuccino line are pretty similar to those thick blended milkshakes (or New England’s frappes) that you might be familiar with.
+Drinks from the Crème Frappuccino line are pretty similar to those thick blended milkshakes (or New England’s frappes) that you may be familiar with.

-Especially if you decide to switch the whole milk with heavy cream (which I honestly recommend if you’re ready for the extra calories).
+Especially if you decide to switch the whole milk with heavy cream (which I honestly recommend if you don’t mind the extra calories).

 For example, you can have your coffee Frappuccino with an espresso shot instead of having it with Frappuccino Roast.